-Last Tuesday we held a Revision Skills Day for students in Years 10 and 11 at BSB Castelldefels.
-Key Stage 4 is a critical period where students prepare for their GCSE exams and we need to provide them with the skills and knowledge they will need to successfully progress to A Levels or IB, onto university and, eventually, into employment.
+Last Tuesday The British School of Barcelona held a Revision Skills Day for students in Years 10 and 11 at BSB Castelldefels.
+Key Stage 4 is a critical period where students prepare for their GCSE exams and The British School need to provide them with the skills and knowledge they will need to successfully progress to A Levels or IB, onto university and, eventually, into employment.
 Therefore, learning how to revise and making most of their study time becomes a key factor in this road to success.

-This Study Skills programme was delivered in partnership with Elevate Education, a UK company with extensive experience in running “short, sharp, targeted sessions which are designed to achieve behavioural change amongst students”.
+This Study Skills programme of The British School of Barcelona was delivered in partnership with Elevate Education, a UK company with extensive experience in running “short, sharp, targeted sessions which are designed to achieve behavioural change amongst students”.
 As they say “It isn’t enough that students simply understand what they need to do in their study: the challenge in any study skills programme is getting students to use and apply the skills they learn.”

 The high impact seminar covered many different skills: from time management, to study timetables, how to gauge motivation and tips for preparation excellence before and during the exam.